 Major fields of study

-"Mathematics in Data Science" commences in the winter semester of 2015/16 as a full-time study program.
+The Master’s program "Mathematics in Data Science" at the TUM is a full-time study program.
 The standard duration of study is four semesters.

 Commencing the degree program

 Students can commence the Master's program at TUM either in the winter or summer semester.

 "Mathematics in Data Science" can be pursued entirely in English.
 Some teaching sessions take place in German.

 Methods and algorithms from Statistics, Machine Learning, Optimization, and the Theory of Data Representation are important mathematical elements of the Mathematics in Data Science Master's program.

 The Advanced Seminar is one of the compulsory requirements.
 Please note when selecting a seminar that permission to commence the thesis is in some departments dependent upon you having successfully completed the Advanced Seminar.

 Details of all the modules that are relevant to the degree program, along with associated times and locations, are available in the department’s curriculum at TUMonline.
 Here you can create your own timetable and save it digitally.

 The area in which you acquire advanced knowledge during the degree program informs your choice of topic for your Master's thesis.
 Read everything you need to know about the Master’s thesis here.

 A six-week professional internship is integrated into the program.
 The accompanying Internship Seminar offers you the opportunity to inform yourself about suitable occupations and to discuss the experience you acquired during the internship.